NickWaterton/Flair-Vents-MQTT-Interface/README.md

-# Flair-Vents-MQTT-Interface
-Interface to flair Smart vents and pucks via MQTT

 Flair Vents MQTT Interface
 ==========================

+Interface to flair Smart vents and pucks via MQTT

 This is version 1.0 so it may be buggy!
 **NOTE: This is a python 2.7 program**